Sell in multiple currencies

 You want to offer regional stores.
 For example, you have a store in one region and you'd like to sell to customers who live in a similar region, but use a different currency.
 For example, Australia and New Zealand are similar in that they are geographically close and share the same seasons.
 You could use selling in multiple currencies to sell in Australia and offer a regional experience for your New Zealand customers.

-You have a strong international presence with stores in different countries.
+You have a strong international presence with stores in different countries and regions.
 You have one international store that uses selling in multiple currencies to convert customers where you don't have a specific presence yet.